 geochronology, geodynamics, Asian tectonics

 I'm a professor of earth and environmental sciences at Lehigh University.
-My path to get here meandered a bit: after originally considering an English major at Dartmouth and after a first year that included much climbing and a gentleman's C in intro chemistry, I recovered to take an undergraduate degree in 1978 in Earth Sciences before earning my Ph.D. in geology in 1983, also from Dartmouth.
+My path to get here meandered a bit.
+After originally considering an English major at Dartmouth and after a first year that included much climbing and a gentleman's C in chemistry, I recovered to take an undergraduate degree in 1978 in Earth Sciences before earning my Ph.D. in geology in 1983, also from Dartmouth.
 I then spent five years as a research fellow in isotope geochemistry with Ian McDougall at the Research School of Earth Sciences of the Australian National University in Canberra.

-At Lehigh: I've served as department chair from 1997-2002 and 2004 to 2007.
+At Lehigh: I've served as EES department chair from 1997-2002 and 2004 to 2007.
 I teach graduate courses about tectonic processes and geochronology, and undergraduate courses about the Earth system and energy issues.
 I've also taught first-year seminars on such topics as energy, disaster movies, Himalayan exploration, and environmental change.
 I helped plan and implement Lehigh’s South Mountain College, a residential intellectual community and academic program for undergraduates that focused on examination of important issues and ideas across disciplines, and I served as the SMC program’s inaugural director from 2007 to 2009.
+Currently I am Vice-Chair of the Lehigh Faculty Senate, and will serve as senate chair from 2024 to 2026.